Coronavirus (COVID-19) and changing career

 You may need to complete a conversion course to change careers - you'll need sector-specific qualifications to work in industries such as engineering, healthcare, IT and teaching.
 If you've set your sights on the legal profession, the Graduate Diploma in Law (GDL) will bring you up to speed with those who studied law at undergraduate level.
 Aspiring psychologists will need to take a psychology conversion course, in the form of either an MSc or postgraduate diploma (PGDip).

 It's never too late to retrain in another field - in fact, having life experience behind you when heading back to university can work to your advantage.
-Learn about the different reasons to become a mature postgraduate student.
 To see what’s on offer, search postgraduate conversion courses.